 While there is no direct research to suggest that the plant demonstrates anti-ageing properties (the ability to reduce damaging free radicals).
 Its potential to improve urinary function, decrease inflammation, and prevent hair loss will definitely help to maintain youth.

-Side effects to taking saw palmetto are uncommon and often mild.
+Side effects of taking saw palmetto are uncommon and often mild.
 Side effects could include:

 The plant does appear to have contraindications with other medications.
 If you are taking a blood thinner, be sure to consult your doctor and proceed with caution when taking this type of treatment.